Punjabiyan Di Dadagiri With Bhajji

-Sometimes, some Punjabi celebrities or renowned personalities come to play the game for the bottom six states on the list.

 Rounds

 Sometimes some random rounds occurs during these main rounds.

 Toss

 Six selected contestants from the states of Punjab could participate in this round.
 Four clues were given for a single answer, from which the participants had to guess the answer.
 Depending on the question number, they can get 2, 4, 6 or 12 runs.
 Wrong answers will give participants 0 runs.